Honeyside/Acacia/README.md

 Please be aware that open source support is low priority.
 Paid products come first!
 Nonetheless, the Honeyside community will always be there to answer your questions and challenge your proposals.

+### Support Us
+Support us by buying one of our [paid products](https://www.honeyside.it/), too!
+* [Clover](https://codecanyon.net/item/clover-realtime-messaging-audio-video-conferencing-web-app-nodejs-react-webrtc-socketio/25737452) is an instant messaging & conferencing web app with audio / video capabilities, both in one-to-one calls and in group calls with multiple remote peers! - [Available on CodeCanyon](https://codecanyon.net/item/clover-realtime-messaging-audio-video-conferencing-web-app-nodejs-react-webrtc-socketio/25737452)

 ## Features
 Acacia offers the following features:
 * Listens on any port of choice, either with or without SSL.
 By default, 80 and 443.